EDA: The Most Pernicious Term in Data Science

 EDA: The Most Pernicious Term in Data Science#

-The problem with the term Exploratory Data Analysis is that, if you asked most data scientists what it means, they probably couldn’t actually give you a straight answer.
-If you pressed them further, they would probably say something like “when you look at your data before you start fitting your models.”
+The problem with the term EDA is that, if you asked most data scientists what it means, they probably couldn’t actually give you a straight answer.
+If you pressed them further, they would probably say something like “exploring your data before you start fitting your models.”

 While the idea that data scientists should “get to know their data” before fitting a model is well-meaning (you absolutely should!), the ubiquitous but uncritical use of the term has given young data scientists the sense that the undirected poking at data is worthy of a capitalized three world title, complete with a universally recognized acronym.